agombolay/ribose-map/README.md

 Ribose-Map is the first and only computational toolkit that can process and analyze high-throughput rNMP sequencing data generated from any of the currently available rNMP sequencing techniques.

-Currently available sequencing techniques: emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq.
+rNMP sequencing techniques: emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq.

 ## Modules
 **Process rNMP sequencing data**: